Nigeria advances to round of 16 at Women’s World Cup with 0-0 draw against Ireland

 KEY MOMENTS

 Nigeria came closest to breaking the deadlock when Toni Payne found the head of Uchenna Kanu.
-A diving said by Courtney Brosnan was needed to keep the game scoreless.
+A diving save by Courtney Brosnan was needed to keep the game scoreless.

 Each team’s best chance to score in the first half came within the first 15 minutes from their respective star players.
-Ireland’s Katie McCabe was just off target with a left-foot shot in the 5th minute and Asisat Oshoala couldn’t convert off a breakaway that came nine minutes later.
+Ireland’s Katie McCabe was just off target with a left-foot shot in the 5th minute and Asisat Oshoala, the star of Nigeria’s 3-2 upset win over Australia last week, couldn’t convert off a breakaway that came nine minutes later.

 WHY IT MATTERS

 With the point earned from the draw, Nigeria is into the round of 16.
-The 40th-ranked team in the world avoided defeat in all three of its group-stage matches, including a shocking 3-2 win over Australia.
+The 40th-ranked team in the world avoided defeat in all three of its group-stage matches, including the shocking win over Australia.

 Ireland’s women’s team heads home after earning one point in its first major global tournament.
 The team will look to use the experience gained to its advantage as it attempts to qualify for its first ever Women’s European Championship in 2025.